wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_client_server/client_server_pipelining.md

 #### Questions

 **[A.3.2.q2.1]** You have a laundry room with a washer and drier.
 The washer washes a load in 30 minutes, and the drier dries a load in 45 minutes.
 You have 4 loads to do.
 How long until the last load is dried?
 What fraction of the time was the washer used?
 Could you have gone faster with two driers, and if so by how much?
+Show your work.

 **[A.3.2.q2.2]** You need to send 1 GB of data stored on disk to a remote server over a single network link.
 The disk's read bandwidth is 500 MB/sec.
 The network link's bandwidth is 250 MB/sec, with a latency below 100 microseconds.
 How much faster would the transfer go using pipelining with a 100 MB buffer compared to no pipelining?
-Answer this question with a  back-of-the-envelope estimation (even though we saw in the practice questions that simulation results can be different).
+Show your work.
+Answer this question with a back-of-the-envelope estimation of the  execution time for the pipelining and no pipelining cases (even though we saw in the practice questions that simulation results can be different).

 **[A.3.2.q2.3]** Your business has a client-server setup for your computing needs.
 The client is on-site and there are two off-site servers you have access to.
 The specifications of the client and two servers and their costs are below:

   - **Client**:
      - Disk: 500 MBps R/W bandwidth